Tulip-Dev/tulip/doc/user/gui.rst

 The tool **Search** can be used in parallel of any panel.
 It provides a way of selecting graph's elements according to specific criteria.

 First start by selecting the graph and the elements targeted and by choosing the selection mode.
-The result (respecting the criteria or not) is stored in a boolean property, *viewSelection* by default.
+The result (respecting the criteria or not) is stored in a Boolean property, *viewSelection* by default.
 Then choose the values to compare and hit the button *Search* to launch the tool.

 If the *viewSelection* has been selected as the result property, the selected elements are automatically enhanced in any workspace views.